Skip to content

 Kruno Golubić

 For the past several years, most of my writing has happened in Markdown.
 Documentation, technical guides, notes.
 I started the blog years before I was using Markdown.
-By the time I got comfortable with Markdown and started genuinely liking Docs-as-Code as a principle, the blog was still on WordPress.
+By the time I got comfortable with it and started genuinely liking Docs-as-Code as a principle, the blog was still on WordPress.

 The Reason Behind the Switch